raspberrypilearning/cd-my-favourite-celebrity/en/step_7.md

-## Inserting a Twitter profile in our webpage
+## Inserting a Twitter profile in your webpage

 Twitter also provides an easy way for you to use its services in your webpage.
 This example is going to **embed** Maddie's Twitter profile on the webpage, add your favourite celebrity's profile too if they have a Twitter.